What is A Gap Year?

 But with so many places to see, and only a limited time to see them in, where is the best place to travel on a gap year?
 Usually there is one region or country that has been calling out to you for years.
 You don’t exactly know why, but you have to experience it for yourself.
 We’d recommend trusting your instincts, and then to follow this up with research to check your expectations of the location.
 You can read about the experiences of gap year students who have visited locations in which we run program on our blog or you can speak to one of our enrolment managers who are experienced in knowing what it’s like on the ground.

 With GVI, you can join a gap year program in Africa, Southeast Asia, South and Central American, Europe, and Australasia.
-Choose to volunteer or intern abroad on your gap year in Cambodia, Costa Rica, Fiji, Ghana, Greece, India, Laos, Mexico, Nepal, Peru, Seychelles, South Africa, Tanzania, Thailand, and Zambia.
+Choose to volunteer or intern abroad on your gap year in Cambodia, Costa Rica, Fiji, Ghana, Greece, India, Laos, Mexico, Nepal, Peru, Seychelles, South Africa, Madagascar, Belize and Thailand.

 All our locations offer plenty of opportunities for gap year adventure travel on the weekends and before or after your volunteer or intern program.
 In Nepal, we even include a trek to Everest Base Camp or Annapurna Sanctuary in the volunteer program.